almostengr/tabcc/docs/about.md

 ## Chamber Affiliation

-TABCC is one of several chambers that are apart of the [Alabama State Black Chamber of Commerce](https://asbcc.org).
+TABCC is one of several Black chambers of commerce that are apart of the [Alabama State Black Chamber of Commerce](https://asbcc.org).

 [ASBCC Organization Chart](/files/ASBCC Organizational Chart.pdf)